carvel-dev/imgpkg/docs/air-gapped-workflow.md

     ```

     Flags used in the command:
-      * `-b` indicates to pull a particular bundle from a registry
+      * `-b` (`--bundle`) indicates to pull a particular bundle from a registry
-      * `-o` indicates the local folder where the bundle will be unpacked
+      * `-o` (`--output`) indicates the local folder where the bundle will be unpacked

-    __Note:__ The message indicates that the file `/tmp/bundle/.imgpkg/images.yml` was updated with the new location of the images.
+    Note that `.imgpkg/images.yml` file was updated with the destination registry locations of the images.
 This happens because in the prior step bundle was copied into destination registry.

     ```bash
     $ cat /tmp/bundle/.imgpkg/images.yml